Milliways2/pi-gpio/README.md

 A fast dynamic C library to control Raspberry Pi GPIO channels
 Supports all production models available in September 2023 / all SOC
 **NOTE does not run on Pi5/BCM2712**
+Runs on all *Raspberry Pi OS* including Trixie

 This library has code to:-